sblanck/smagexp/README.md

 * .rdata files from limma analysis tool.

 The outputs are  :
-- Venn Diagram or UpSetR diagram (when the number of studies is greater than 3) summarizing the results of the meta-analysis
+- Venn Diagram or UpSet diagram (when the number of studies is greater than 3) summarizing the results of the meta-analysis
 - A list of indicators to evaluate the quality of the performance of the meta-analysis

 	- DE : Number of differentially expressed genes